picocms/Pico/about.md

 * link to docs?
 * link to cookbook in the future as well.
-* Twig is so powerful that in many cases you don't even need Plugins ("for most typical tasks")

 And if that's still not enough creative power for you, you can check out Pico's Plugin system.